The END of EV SSL certificates

-EV (Extended Validation Certificate) SSL certificates were introduced in 2007 by Comodo (now Sectigo) hoping to improve online security by having companies validate their identity and browsers showing a green bar in the address bar of the website.
+EV (Extended Validation Certificate) SSL certificates were introduced back in 2007 by Comodo (now Sectigo) with the intention of improving online security.
+This was done by having companies validate their identity after which a green lock in the address bar on the top of the website would appear.

-However people rarely paid attention to the green bar and whether it is present.
-Not only that but it is easy to register a company with the same name in another jurisdiction and attack this security mechanism - it is really trivial and was proven by Ian Carroll who registered a company with the name Stripe Inc - the same as the payment processor but in a different state, then launched a website with EV SSL displaying it with green bar:
+This was really trivial in principle as was proven by Ian Carroll who registered a company with the name Stripe Inc - the same as that of the payment processor.
+He did this in a different state, then launched a website with EV SSL certificate with the green padlock in the search bar: